vitor-martini/alura-python-oo/README.md

-# alura-python-orientacao-a-objeto
+# alura-python-oo
-Aprendizado de orientação a objeto com Python pela plataforma Alura utilizando TDD.
+Learning OO on Python through the Alura course platform using TDD.